-Ms. Blakely Mulder holds a master’s degree in Counseling Psychology, School Psychology, and Counselor Education and is currently completing her doctorate; she is a licensed school psychologist.
-Ms. Mulder conducts individual, group, and family counseling and psychological, psycho-educational, and neuropsychological evaluations for all ages.
+Dr. Blakely Mulder is a Licensed Psychologist; she has a doctorate and master’s degree in Counseling Psychology, School Psychology, and Counselor Education.
+She conducts individual, group, and family counseling and psychological, psycho-educational, and neuropsychological evaluations for all ages.
 She has experience working in private practice settings, schools, and hospitals.
-Ms. Mulder also has experience with educational consultation, particularly regarding eligibility for special education services and accommodations.
-She completed an undergraduate internship in neuropsychological assessment at the Medical University of South Carolina and a graduate internship in comprehensive school psychological services at Fairfax County Public Schools in Virginia.
+Dr. Mulder also has experience with educational consultation, particularly regarding eligibility for special education services and accommodations.

-Therapy Experience: Ms. Mulder has experience working with children, teens, and adults with a variety of emotional and behavioral concerns.
+Therapy Experience: Dr. Mulder has experience working with children, teens, and adults with a variety of emotional and behavioral concerns.
 She has provided therapy to individuals struggling with anxiety, depression, bipolar disorder, anger management, emotion regulation, trauma reactions, recurrent suicidality, self-esteem, social skills, communication, relationships, and job dissatisfaction.
-Ms. Mulder has specialized training in: parent-child interaction therapy (PCIT); cognitive-behavioral therapy for children impacted by trauma (TF-CBT); suicide risk assessment and intervention; and counseling LGBTQ+ adults and youth.
-She also has specialized experience providing individual and group therapy to children and teens whose mental health and behavior interfere with their ability to do well in school.
-Ms. Mulder especially enjoys working with children and teens with significant mental health needs and trauma histories.
+Dr. Mulder has specialized training in: parent-child interaction therapy (PCIT); cognitive-behavioral therapy for children impacted by trauma (TF-CBT); suicide risk assessment and intervention; and counseling LGBTQ+ adults and youth.

-Evaluation Experience: Ms. Mulder conducts comprehensive psychological, psycho-educational, neuropsychological, and forensic evaluations for all ages.
+Evaluation Experience: Dr. Mulder conducts comprehensive psychological, psycho-educational, neuropsychological, and forensic evaluations for all ages.
 She uses cognitive, achievement, behavioral, emotional, personality, and neuropsychological measures, as well as interviews and reviews of records, in order to gain a holistic sense of a person’s underlying strengths and areas of need.
-Ms. Mulder conducts evaluations with both adults and children.
-She has specialized experience with students ages 3-21 conducting evaluations to meet the state legal standards needed for students to receive Section 504 accommodations or special education services, and specialized training conducting neuropsychological evaluations for adults with memory loss due to seizures, head injury, dementia, and aging from the Medical University of South Carolina’s neurology clinic.
+Dr. Mulder conducts evaluations with both adults and children.
+As a Licensed School Psychologist, Dr. Mulder has specialized experience with students ages 3-21 conducting evaluations to meet the state legal standards needed for Section 504 accommodations or special education services.